Interior regularity for two-dimensional stationary $Q$-valued maps: Introduction

 \subsection{Main results}

 Our first result is a continuity result for $2$-dimensional stationary maps.
-As mentioned above this has already been proven in \cite{Lin}, following ideas from \cite{Grueter1}.
-Our proof also follows the blueprint of Grueter, but with respect to Lin's proof it has the advantage of avoiding Almgren's projection, thus being completely intrinsic, and moreover we obtain an explicit modulus of continuity that will be important in the proofs of the results below.
+As mentioned above, this has already been proven in \cite{Lin}, following ideas from \cite{Grueter1}.
+Our proof also follows the blueprint of Gr\"uter, but with respect to Lin's proof it has the advantage of avoiding Almgren's projection, thus being completely intrinsic, and moreover we obtain an explicit modulus of continuity that will be crucial in the proofs of the results below.
+We refer the reader to Section \ref{ss:notation} for the relevant notations.